michaelprograms/fluffos-tutorial/README.md

 # Future Updates

 This tutorial could be improved with the following updates:

 * nightmare3 - verify websocket web client works
 * nightmare3 - should display if user is connected via TLS port
 * nightmare3 - update driver version for efun::sys_refresh_tls(external_port_# of TLS_PORT)
-* ldmud-hook.py - possibility of fork for fluffos
+* ldmud-hook.py - possibility of fork for FluffOS
+* automated script for initial server setup